ajv-validator/ajv/CUSTOM.md

 - [Short-circuit validation](#short-circuit-validation)

-### Define keyword with validation function (NOT RECOMMENDED)
+### Define keyword with validation function (USUALLY NOT RECOMMENDED)

 Validation function will be called during data validation.
-It will be passed schema, data and parentSchema (if it has 3 arguments) at validation time and it should return validation result as boolean.
+During data validation it will be passed schema and data (and also parent schema, data path, parent object and the property name in the parent object - it allows to create keywords that modify the validated data); it should return validation result as boolean.
 It can return an array of validation errors via `.errors` property of itself (otherwise a standard error will be used).

-This way to define keywords is added as a way to quickly test your keyword and is not recommended because of worse performance than compiling schemas.
+This way to define keywords is useful for:

+- testing your keywords before converting them to compiled/inlined keywords
+- defining keywords that do not depend on the schema value (e.g., when the value is always `true`)
+- defining keywords where the schema is a value used in some expression.

+In cases when validation flow is different depending on the schema and you have to use `if`s this way to define keywords will have worse performance than compiled keyword returning different functions.

 Example. `constant` keyword from version 5 proposals (that is equivalent to `enum` keyword with one item):